vaibhav-997/Ecommerce-Project/Readme.md

 ## Features

 - **Theme**: Basic dark and light theme implementation.
-- **Different Views**: There are different views implemented for the admin and for the normal user.
+- **Different Views**: Implements different views for admins and normal users.
-- **User Authentication**: Secure authentication process using JWT tokens.
+- **User Authentication**: Ensures a secure authentication process using JWT tokens.
-- **Admin Functionality**: Admins can add, update, and delete products seamlessly.
+- **Admin Functionality**: Admins can seamlessly add, update, and delete products.
 - **Product Management**: Efficiently manage product details, including images, for an enhanced user experience.
 - **Responsive UI**: Utilizes Shadcn UI and Dev UI for creating a visually appealing and responsive frontend.
 - **Database Integration**: MongoDB integration ensures efficient storage and retrieval of data.
 - **State Management**: Implements Redux Toolkit for effective state management in the frontend.

+## Improvements and Missing Features

+- **Add to Cart Functionality**: The project currently lacks an "Add to Cart" functionality.
+Consider implementing this feature for a more complete shopping experience.

+- **Mobile Optimization**: The mobile responsiveness of the UI can be improved.
+Ensure a seamless user experience on various devices by optimizing the layout for smaller screens.

+## About Me

+I'm passionate about full-stack development with a focus on backend technologies.
+While my expertise lies in backend development, I'm actively working to enhance my frontend skills to become a well-rounded developer.
+This project is a testament to my dedication to continuous learning and improvement.

 ## How to Use

 - Download the code, run the command `npm install`, and then start the server.
 For the backend, run the command `npm run start`, and for the frontend, run the command `npm run dev`.
-- For a normal user, just register a user and then login using the email or username with the correct password.
+- For a normal user, just register a user and then log in using the email or username with the correct password.
 - For an admin user, manually set the role of the user to ADMIN in the database.
 Make sure that you spell it right.

 ### Prerequisites